Roman naming conventions: Origin and development

 As in other cultures, the early peoples of Italy probably used a single name, which later developed into the praenomen.
 Marcus Terentius Varro wrote that the earliest Italians used simple names.
 Names of this type could be honorific or aspirational, or might refer to deities, physical peculiarities, or circumstances of birth.
-In this early period, the number of personal names must have been quite large; but with the development of additional names the number in widespread use dwindled.
+In this early period, the number of personal names must have been quite large; however, with the development of additional names, the number in widespread use dwindled.
 By the early Republic, about three dozen Latin praenomina remained in use, some of which were already rare; about eighteen were used by the patricians.
 Barely a dozen praenomina remained in general use under the Empire, although aristocratic families sometimes revived older praenomina, or created new ones from cognomina.

 The development of the nomen as the second element of the Italic name cannot be attributed to a specific period or culture.
 From the earliest period it was common to both the Indo-European speaking Italic peoples and the Etruscans.
 The historian Livy relates the adoption of Silvius as a nomen by the kings of Alba Longa in honour of their ancestor, Silvius.
 As part of Rome's foundation myth, this statement cannot be regarded as historical fact, but it does indicate the antiquity of the period to which the Romans themselves ascribed the adoption of hereditary surnames.

 In Latin, most nomina were formed by adding an adjectival suffix, usually -ius, to the stem of an existing word or name.
-Frequently this required a joining element, such as -e-, -id-, -il-, or -on-.
+Frequently, this required a joining element, such as -e-, -id-, -il-, or -on-.
 Many common nomina arose as patronymic surnames; for instance, the nomen Marcius was derived from the praenomen Marcus, and originally signified Marci filius, "son of Marcus".
 In the same way, Sextius, Publilius, and Lucilius arose from the praenomina Sextus, Publius, and Lucius.
 This demonstrates that, much like later European surnames, the earliest nomina were not necessarily hereditary, but might be adopted and discarded at will, and changed from one generation to the next.
 The practice from which these patronymics arose also gave rise to the filiation, which in later times, once the nomen had become fixed, nearly always followed the nomen.
 Other nomina were derived from names that later came to be regarded as cognomina, such as Plancius from Plancus or Flavius from Flavus; or from place-names, such as Norbanus from Norba.

 The binomial name consisting of praenomen and nomen eventually spread throughout Italy.
 Nomina from different languages and regions often have distinctive characteristics; Latin nomina tended to end in -ius, -us, -aius, -eius, -eus, or -aeus, while Oscan names frequently ended in -is or -iis; Umbrian names in -as, -anas, -enas, or -inas, and Etruscan names in -arna, -erna, -ena, -enna, -ina, or -inna.
 Oscan and Umbrian forms tend to be found in inscriptions; in Roman literature these names are often Latinized.